A misty Dutch morning from the train.

 Hardware used:

-I have now started using Apple computers for some image galleries, and reprocessing MOV movies into a RISC OS friendly mpg format.
-Sometimes this is because we were on holiday with a laptop and had access to the internet.
-Other times it was to be able to generate web galleries that included video material.
+I have now started using Apple computers for most of the non-cycling image galleries, and reprocessing MOV and AVI movies into a RISC OS friendly mpg format (although this is now possible under RISC OS).
+I also create galleries of images with low resolution images to assist with writing the travelogues using an Apple.
 The webcam is and always has been run off an Apple mac mini.

-The camera used is an Olympus Camedia C-730 Ultra Zoom bought from Henk Booms Foto Electronicum in Amsterdam.
-This has been joined this year by a Panasonic Lumix DMC-LS2 bought from Staffhorst's in Utrecht.
+The cameras used are an Olympus Camedia C-730 Ultra Zoom bought from Henk Booms Foto Electronicum in Amsterdam.
+A couple of years ago I picked up a Panasonic Lumix DMC-LS2 bought from Staffhorst's in Utrecht.
 This was being sold off cheap in the sales.
 I bought it as was so cheap it would matter less if I dropped it whilst taking pictures on the move.
 So far it has produced some great pictures although lacking the wonderful zoom and low light capabilities of the Olympus.
+In 2008 added an Olympus SP570UZ to the collection and have used it as my main camera since then.
+It is not as good as the C-730 in some respects but still manages to produce some stunning images.

-Other images are scanned in using an EPSON Perfection 1200S supplied by a company with whom we no longer have any dealings.
-The scanner is connected via a secondhand Cumana SCSI interface to an Acorn StrongARM RiscPC (RIP!) running various flavours of RISC OS 4.
+Images are scanned in using either a cheap Canon USB scanner on a mac or an EPSON Perfection 1200S supplied by a company with whom we no longer have any dealings.
+The EPSON scanner is connected via a secondhand Cumana SCSI interface to an Acorn StrongARM RiscPC (RIP!) running various flavours of RISC OS 4.
 The SCSI card was bought many years ago from AJS Computers.

 Next page: software used